 Integrating Cross-Cultural Students across First-Year Writing

 Through School of Education courses, students develop important leadership skills, such as oral and written communications, decision-making, persuasion, team building, innovation and motivation.
 Students further develop and practice their leadership skills through co-curricular activities, including consulting projects and student organizations.
-Fifty-three percent of School of Education majors in the Class of 2016 reported serving in a leadership position for a student organization while attending Elon.
+Forty-nine percent of School of Education majors in the Class of 2018 reported serving in a leadership position for a student organization while attending Elon.